GuidovdRiet/data-science-iot/README.md

 ### Hardware
 ![UML Diagram](./assets/overview.jpg)
-SGP 30 sensor
+* SGP 30 sensor
-ESP 8266
+* ESP 8266
-4 Jumper wires
+* 4 Jumper wires
-Breadboard
+* Breadboard
-Micro-USB cable that allows sync (A lot of USB cables are made for charging only)
+* Micro-USB cable that allows sync (A lot of USB cables are made for charging only)

-Foto toevoegen

 ### Software
-ThingSpeak
+* ThingSpeak
-Arduino IDE
+* Arduino IDE

-And a computer and working internet connection that allows receiving data.

 ### Connect the SGP-30 to the ESP-8266
 ![UML Diagram](./assets/nodemcu.jpg)